 4. Compensation and benefits

 Inquiries about payroll and benefits policies can waste time for employees and HR alike.
-With a self-service HR tool, you can centralize this information in an easy-to-find place.
+In fact, about 70 per cent of HR time is spent on administrative tasks.
+With a self-service HR tool, you can centralize this information in an easy-to-find place and then help drive digital engagement.

 5. Ongoing learning and development